How to Prevent and Control Spider Mites In Your Lawn (Updated 2025)

 How to Tell If You have Spider Mites

-• As they reproduce and continue to feed, leaves will begin to lose their color, turning yellow or red and falling from the plant.
+2. Leaves begin to lose color, turning yellow or red and falling from the plant.

-• By this point, the signature spider mite web should be easily visible, so you should have no trouble spotting them.
+3. By this point, the signature spider mite web should be easily visible.

 How to Prevent Spider Mites in Your Lawn